apache/spark/IMAGES.rst

 You can see all the current GitHub images at `<https://github.com/apache/airflow/packages>`_

-You can read more about the CI configuration and how CI builds are using GitHub images in `<CI.rst>`_.
+You can read more about the CI configuration and how CI jobs are using GitHub images in `<CI.rst>`_.

 Note that you need to be committer and have the right to push to GitHub and you need to